semantic-logs/spec/README.md

 ## Types

 - Log entries are key-value pairs.
-- Log lines are a space separated list of log entries.
-- Log lines are-new line terminated.
-- Keys or values that contain spaces must be quoted.
 - Keys must be `string` type.
 - Keys should be lower-case.
-- Keys should not contain white-space.
+- Keys must not contain white-space.
 - Keys maybe grouped.
 Groups are dot-delimited prefix.
 E.g. `name.first`.
-- Values that contain new lines will need to be escaped.
 - Values must be a printable type.
   - Primitive types such as `string`, `number`, and `boolean`
-  - `object` where the object has a printing method, e.g `toString()` in Java or `String()` in Go.
+  - `object` where the object has printable values.
   - `array` where the objects are printable.
-- Values cannot be `null`.
-It is not possible to differentiant a `string` from `null`.
 - Values that are dates must be in RCF339 format.
-- Values that are durations must be in seconds.
+- Values that are durations may be in seconds, milliseconds, or ISO 8601.

 ## Fields